Today we start the Turnabout patchwork quilt along. Check the video schedule at the end in case you missed it.

 Choosing fabrics from my stash is almost the most enjoyable part of designing a quilt.

-There’re many ways to choose fabrics that will go well together but let’s just focus on the 2 simplest ways to find matching fabrics.
+There’re many ways to choose fabrics that will go well together but let’s just focus on 3 simple ways to find matching fabrics.

 1. Use fabrics from one single fabric collection

 Usually fabrics in the same collection go well together.

 2. Using the fabric colour palette

 Use the palette to choose the rest of the fabrics that’ll will go well together.

 Get a busy print for instance and then match the other fabrics around it.